2002 Bristow Helicopters Sikorsky S-76A crash

 G-BJVX, a Norwich-based commercial Sikorsky S-76A helicopter operated by Bristow Helicopters, crashed in the evening of 16 July 2002 in the southern North Sea while it was making a ten-minute flight between the gas production platform Clipper and the drilling rig Global Santa Fe Monarch, after which it was to return to Norwich Airport.
+All 11 people on board died.

 Investigators discovered the accident was caused by the failure of a main rotor blade.

 Accident

 The 22-year-old helicopter was flying at an altitude of about 320 ft when workers on the Global Santa Fe Monarch heard "a loud bang".
 No witnesses were watching the aircraft at the time, but some saw it dive steeply into the sea.
 A witness also reported seeing the helicopter's rotor head with rotor blades attached falling into the sea after the body of the helicopter had impacted.

 The accident caused the death of all those on board (two crew members and nine Shell workers as passengers).
 The body of the eleventh man has never been recovered.